Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 If you’re a newcomer to vaping, there’s an easy way to figure out your likely VG/PG preference without spending a fortune.
 Just read this list and see which of the following statements you agree with!
 It will give you a feel for what VG/PG ratio is probably right for you.

-This table will point you in the right direction, but only you can decide the perfect balance for you:
+This table will point you in the right direction, but it will take time to find the perfect balance for you:

 FLAVOUR VG %age PG %age